 Yes, even with their ability to breathe through their skin, if their environment runs out of oxygen entirely, frogs can drown.
 Many things can cause the level of oxygen in the water to go down.
 For this reason, it’s important to educate yourself on aspects of how to properly maintain your frog’s habitat.

 You should always make sure there are multiple ways for your frog to get out of any water source in its tank.
-Even a water dish can be dangerous for a small creature if they have no way to get out.
+Even a water dish can be dangerous for small creatures if they have no way to get out.

 Learning how to correctly and safely change tank water for an aquarium, and manage things like humidity and temperature, make a big difference to your frog’s health.
 There are many care sheets available to help research proper care, no matter what type of frog you have.